 After a few discussions, Wasser and his wife, Stephanie Wasser, agreed to donate just more than 40 pieces to the Palmer Museum, with seven now in the permanent collection.

-Over the next few years, Wasser’s connection to the University would grow stronger and he eventually served as a judge in the 2018 Arts Business Idea Competition sponsored by the College of Arts and Architecture.
+Over the next few years, Wasser’s connection to the University would grow stronger and he eventually served as a judge in the 2018 Arts Business Idea Competition sponsored by the College of Arts and Architecture and also financially supported by the Powell Family Foundation.
 His natural connection to the students, along with his experience as an arts entrepreneur and business educator, made him a perfect candidate to serve as the college’s first arts entrepreneur-in-residence, according to Gangi.

 Architecture student Danielle Oriol was one of the students who had an opportunity to join Wasser and workshop her art business idea, which focuses on repurposing materials used by students for creating architectural models and prints.
 Initially nervous to present the idea, Oriol said Wasser was engaged and insightful, which helped her to get the most out of the opportunity.